Aricg/aricg.github.io/plan.md

 * Spec out tasks for epic

->Organizing documentation is not a simple task, common templates and guidielines can go a long way to helping encourage developers to document their code, a flushed out index with stubs can help with this.
+>Organizing documentation is not a simple task, common templates and guidielines can go a long way to helping encourage developers to document their code, a flushed out index with stubs can help with this.\
+If you can’t figure out how to organize your material, try this: Write down ideas in random order, then sort them.

 Part 6
 ------